26 Inference for logistic regression

 4. For one of the cross-validation folds, how many coefficients were estimated for the model which uses mage, weight, mature, visits, gained, and habit as predictors?
 For one of the cross-validation folds, how many coefficients were estimated for the model which uses weight and mature as predictors?

-6. Premature babies, cross-validation to choose model.
+1. Premature babies, cross-validation to choose model.
 US Department of Health and Human Services, Centers for Disease Control and Prevention collect information on births recorded in the country.
 The data used here are a random sample of 1000 births from 2014 (with some rows removed due to missing data).
-Here, we use logistic regression to model whether the baby is premature from various explanatory variables.
+We use logistic regression to model whether the baby is premature from various explanatory variables.
 (ICPSR 2014)

 1. For the model with 6 predictors, how many of the observations were correctly classified?
 What proportion of the observations were correctly classified?